Previewing Rice women's tennis against UH with the Daily Cougar

 - What do you think your school’s team has to accomplish this weekend as the postseason approaches?

 Buzzard: Five of Rice’s six losses this season have come against top 50 opponents.
 These defeats have demonstrated Rice’s lack of experience: of the six Owls who have played singles most frequently this season, five of them are either freshman or sophomores.
-Last season, when Rice won the Conference USA tournament, it played three seniors.
+Last season, when Rice made it to the Conference USA tournament final, it played three seniors.
 Its number one doubles team, the senior pair of Lindsey Hodge and Wendy Zhang, was nationally ranked.
 For the Owls to capture their fifth C-USA title in six seasons, the sophomore duo of Huang and Haet must lead the way, and it starts with capturing a win against the Cougars.

 Whiting: I need to see the team continue its steady production through every match.
 This season has been a building process as many of the players and even the coach is new to the program.
 The match against Rice is another chance for the team to get better, win or lose.
 At this point, experience is the most important factor for the team.
 With three freshmen on the team any amount of extra time on the court against other opponents will benefit the team in the long run.